OndrejKarlik/EdcDataAnalyzer/README.md

 # EdcDataAnalyzer

-Analyzes CSV report from EDC-CZ and makes a pretty table.
+Analyzes CSV report from EDC-CZ and makes a pretty table. **Run it at https://ondrejkarlik.github.io/EdcDataAnalyzer/index.html**

 ![Screenshot](doc/promo.png)